saagie/platform-test/hdfs/README.md

 `
 ./hdfs-test.sh
 `
-This command put test.txt file in HDFS and after Read this file
+This command put test.txt file in HDFS and after Read this file via command & Web API